jloehr/HID-Wiimote/README.md

 ### Paths to adjust

-The Dirver Package is going to copy the Driver Package Installer (DPInst) into the Build directoy.
+The Driver Package is going to copy the Driver Package Installer (DPInst) into the Build directory.
 (Only on Release Configurations)

 Normally the `WindowsSdkDir` Macro in Visual Studio should point to the Windows SDK 10 installation directory (which in turn contains the WDK).
 If not either fix it or change the path in the `Driver Package Properties` > `Driver Install` > `Package Files`.